The hot circumgalactic medium in stacked X-rays: observations vs simulations: Analysis

 Recent work has shown the importance of halo mass distribution on stacked X-ray results \citep{shreeram2025}.
 As there are large uncertainties involved in determining the halo masses of galaxies in the observational sample, we have elected not to attempt to match the observed halo mass distribution, although we do exclude galaxies with M$_{200c}$ $>10^{14}$ or $<10^{12}$ from our analysis.
 Figure \ref{fig:stell-halo relation} shows the halo mass-stellar mass relationship for the five simulations used in this work.
 Without AGN feedback, this relationship is changed significantly, with halos hosting much larger galaxies as star formation is unimpeded by AGN activity.
 Section \ref{sec4_2} will explore halo mass selections more in-depth.

 In \cite{Zhang2024c}, galaxies are divided into star-forming and quiescent using measurements of the 4000 \r{A} break \citep{Brinchmann2004}.
 Matching this cut in simulations is difficult, and so we elect instead to divide the galaxies based on their sSFR such that galaxies with sSFR $>$ 0.01 Gyr$^{-1}$ are labeled as star-forming, and galaxies with sSFR $<$ 0.01 Gyr$^{-1}$ are labeled as quiescent.
 Figure \ref{fig:galaxy_sample_characteristics} shows the properties of the galaxies.
 Full galaxy counts for these subsamples can be found in Appendix \ref{app:counts}.
-Due to the box size, the number of galaxies is very small, particularly at the high mass end (i.e. both EAGLE and SIMBA have only 6 quiescent galaxies in the 11.25 $<$ log($M_* \ M_\odot$) $<$ 11.5 bin.
-For this reason, we do not focus our analysis on the differences between star-forming and quiescent galaxies, although we present those results in Appendix \ref{app:xrb_profiles}.
+Due to the box size, the number of galaxies is very small, particularly at the high mass end (i.e. both EAGLE and SIMBA have only 6 quiescent galaxies in the 11.25 $<$ log($M_* / M_\odot$) $<$ 11.5 bin.
+For this reason, we focus our analysis on the combined star-forming and quiescent sample.
+Appendix \ref{app:xrb_profiles} shows the results for the separated samples, as a preliminary point of comparison for studies concerned with star formation activity.